-Perhaps the most dramatic Lapita finds to date came from the only known Lapita burial site called Teouma, on Efate Island in Vanuatu.
+The most dramatic Lapita finds came from the only known Lapita burial site called Teouma, on Efate Island in Vanuatu.
 Discovered in 2004, the funerary complex contained the remains of 80 individuals, and provided a rare glimpse into the rituals of the Lapita people.
 Burial was apparently a fluid process, with bones of the deceased often moved.
 The skulls of all individuals had been removed, and only seven discovered over the course of the excavation.
-One found in an elaborately decorated jar, and quite mysteriously, three more were found placed on the chest of the body of an elderly male, presumable a chief, or as Stuart Bedford, archaeologist with Australian National University in Canberra, put it “clearly an important dude.”
+One found in an elaborately decorated jar, and quite mysteriously, three more were found placed on the chest of the body of an elderly male, presumably a chief, or as Stuart Bedford, archaeologist with Australian National University in Canberra, put it “clearly an important dude.”

 Got questions, comments or corrections about Lapita Expansion?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.